mjtb/unidata/README.md

 ## API

-The module’s export is an instance of the `UnicodeData` class.
-It exposes a `get(…)` method that you can use to look up detailed information about a character given its Unicode code point numeric value.
+The module’s exports include all of types exposed by the library and a function `UnicodeData.instance()` that returns a global singleton instance of the `UnicodeData` class.
+This class exposes a `get(…)` method that you can use to look up detailed information about a character given its Unicode code point numeric value.
 Detailed character information is encapsulated in instances of the `UnicodeCharacter` which exposes properties for things such as a human-readable `name` for the character and various flags such as its `general` category (e.g., `Lu` meaning “Letter, Uppercase”) and `uppercase`/`lowercase` equivalents.

 You can also search the database using the `UnicodeData.find(…)` method by providing either a partial name or by providing a filter function.